Troubleshooting

 Make sure your speakers are turned on and that they're properly connected to your computer.
 Make sure the volume slider is at a reasonable level, and that Mute is not checked.

-On Windows Vista, there is a separate Speaker Volume control that Intonia is not able to control.
+On Windows, there is a separate Speaker Volume control that Intonia is not able to control.
 You can access it using the little speaker icon at the right end of your taskbar.
 Make sure the volume level is reasonable and the speaker is not muted.

 2. Click Output.